Task 02 - Trace operations in Microsoft Foundry

 04: Review new trace details

 As you interact with the application, new trace operations will be captured and sent to Microsoft Foundry.
-Navigate back to the Tracing menu in Microsoft Foundry to review the new trace details.
-If you do not see any new trace operations, select the Refresh button in the top menu to reload the data.
+Navigate back to the Traces menu in Microsoft Foundry for the inventory agent to review the new trace details.
+If you do not see any new trace operations, refresh the page.

 05: Deploy to production